Handshake to Namaste: How coronavirus is changing etiquette

 Tanzania's President John Magufuli was pictured tapping feet with the leader of the opposition party Maalim Seif Sharif Hamad earlier this week.

-Mohammed Barkindo, secretary general of oil-producing group OPEC, was videoed doing the footshake with the Russian Energy Minister Alexander Novak.
+Mohammed Barkindo, secretary-general of oil-producing group OPEC, was videoed doing the foot shake with the Russian Energy Minister Alexander Novak.

 Recently, US President Donald Trump and visiting Irish Prime Minister Leo Varadkar had greeted each other in the traditional Indian way of 'namaste' at the White House on Thursday, which they said was necessary in the current times of coronavirus.